Aschulz94/rSICB_Planning/README.md

 ```
 ## License
-This code is available for all researchers to use.
+This code is available for all researchers to use and has no license requirement.

 ## References
-Many parts of this code were based on the official implementation of [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut).
+References soon to come

 ## Contact